Scrum Master Interview Questions & Agile Scrum Interview Questions and Answers

 Note that this is a misleading question.
 Because Scrum Masters lead the teams, they don’t manage.
 The aim of this question is that the questioner tries to understand if you are aware of this difference.
 One scrum master is ideal for one scrum team.
 However, in some circumstances, a scrum master may be required to lead two teams.

-A sprint retrospective is a meeting hold by the Scrum Team to inspect itself and create a plan for improvements to be decided during the next sprint.
-Duration of a Scrum sprint can be
+A sprint retrospective is a meeting held by the Scrum Team to inspect itself and create a plan for improvements to be decided during the next sprint.

 14. Have you heard Scrum ban?

-Scrumban is a Scrum and Kanban based methodology for software development.
-Therefore, it contains the characteristics of both methods and aims at continuous improvement.
+Scrumban is a Scrum and Kanban-based methodology for software development.
+Therefore, it involves the characteristics of both methods and aims at continuous improvement.

 Agile testing is a software testing system that relies on the principles of software development.
-It is an iterative process which prvides feedback to the development team during the development cycle.
-It incorporates agile principles and applications to meet the customer requirements.
+It is an iterative process that provides feedback to the development team during the development cycle.
+It incorporates agile principles and applications to meet customer requirements.

 16. Give examples for the principles of Agile Testing

 Velocity is one of the common metrics of Agile.
 It can be defined as an average number of points from last 3-4 sprints.
-It provides an idea of the capacity and the progress.
+It provides an idea of capacity and progress.